 Baking soda is the finest and cheapest way to eliminate the smell of vinegar.
 Simply sprinkle a pinch of baking soda on the area of the carpet where the vinegar landed.
 After that, grab a piece of cloth or a sponge and begin massaging that area well.

-How to Remove Odors using Rubbing Alcohol as an Alternative
+How to Remove Odors Using Rubbing Alcohol as a Alternative

 There are various ways that may be used to eliminate the smell of isopropyl alcohol.
 You can apply the alcohol to a small piece of fabric.
 Make sure the material is clean and free of dirt since unkempt clothing might exacerbate the issue.
 Before pouring the alcohol in, make sure the area is completely ventilated.